Fohdeesha/lab-docu/docs/7xxx.md

 For the ICX7xxx series, no actual licenses are required.
 Around the release of FastIron v8060, they enabled honor-based licensing.
 This means you can simply install and unlock a valid license yourself with the `license install` command.
 That's it!
 Congratulations Ruckus, you did it.
 Just be sure to be running the recent firmware from this guide first.

->If you are using these switches in a commercial environment, or to otherwise turn a profit, you should *really* purchase a license entitlement from Ruckus - it's only fair
+>If you are using these switches in a commercial environment, or to otherwise turn a profit, you should *really* purchase a license entitlement from Ruckus - it's only fair!

 ## License The ICX7150-C12P
 Run the following to unlock all the features of the ICX7150-C12P: